Dinstombe History, Family Crest & Coats of Arms

 Early History of the Dinstombe family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstombe research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstombe History in all our PDF Extended History products and printed products wherever possible.

 Dinstombe Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Dinstombe family name include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Dinstombe family name include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.

 Early Notables of the Dinstombe family (pre 1700)